Updated: December 5, 2018

 Acquisio (which was recently acquired) was one of the first companies to exploit this weakness.
 They focused on generating recommendations from as small of data sets as possible in order to best serve small business accounts.

-Most Digital Marketing Agencies Can’t Afford Marin’s Prices
+Most Digital Advertising Agencies Can’t Afford Marin’s Prices

 Marin is expensive.